varokas/tf-scripts/README.md

 ## Notes on using Ansible with Terraform
 * Ansible dynamic scripts downloaded from https://github.com/adammck/terraform-inventory via brew
 * Put it as default inventory source via `ansible.cfg`
+* ansible.cfg is configured to read files in inventory/ as inventory file, so we need to symlink from `/usr/local/bin/terraform-inventory`

 ```
  ❯❯❯ ansible all --list-hosts